ternaustralia/ausplotsR/README.md

 # ausplotsR
-R package for live extraction, preparation, visualisation and analysis of TERN AusPlots ecosystem monitoring data.
+R package for live extraction, preparation, visualisation and analysis of TERN Ecosystem Surveillance monitoring data (AusPlots data).

 *(See bottom of page for troubleshooting help)*

 Through ausplotsR, users can now directly access plot-based data on vegetation and soils across Australia, with simple function calls to extract the data and merge them into species occurrence matrices for analysis or to calculate things like basal area and fractional cover.
 Additional functionality will be added over time.

-Click here for more information on [TERN](http://www.tern.org.au) and [AusPlots](http://www.ausplots.org).
+The data have been collected by TERN’s Ecosystem Surveillance platform via field surveys and sampling across a national network of plots and transects.
+Follow the links for more information on the research infrastructure provided by the Terrestrial Ecosystem Research Network ([TERN](https://www.tern.org.au)), an Australian Government NCRIS-enabled project, and its [Ecosystem Surveillance platform](https://www.tern.org.au/tern-observatory/tern-ecosystem-surveillance/).

 # Using AusplotsR